 But What is a Keyboard workstation?
-Well, keyboard workstations are very versatile electronic instruments that readily integrates sequencers and sound module in its design and build.
-They are keyboards, of course, but they are more than a keyboard because they are packed with features that you can never find in an ordinary keyboard.
+Well, keyboard workstations are very versatile electronic instruments that readily integrates sequencers and sound modules in its design and build.
+They are best keyboards, of course, but they are more than a keyboard because they are packed with features that you can never find in an ordinary keyboard.
 They are basically equipped with everything you need for music production.
-But some distinct features set the keyboard workstations apart from other digital pianos such as their MIDI recording feature, audio recording, and editing features, plus the myriads of built-in effects that come in handy when creating and finishing a song.
+But some distinct features set the keyboard work stations apart from other digital pianos such as their MIDI recording feature, audio recording, and editing features, plus the myriads of built-in effects that come in handy when creating and finishing a song.
 They also come with massive sound libraries along with myriads of instruments.
 They are also equipped with fantastic synthesizers with multi-voice tracks.

 Built-in Looper Features of Sequencing, Recording & Effects

 Another feature that you should consider when buying a piano keyboard with looper is connectivity.
 Your choice of workstations should have flexible connectivity that would enable you to import audio files for incorporation into your mix.
 Connectivity implies that your choice should be readily compatible with other devices.
-It should also be equipped with USB ports as well as MIDI connection ports.
+It should also be equipped with headphone jack, USB ports as well as MIDI connection ports.
 It should allow you to sync it up with your PC likewise readily.
 Moreover, it should have audio inputs to allow you to directly record your instruments into its memory.

 Buying Guide for Keyboard Pianos with Built-In Looper / Sequencer

-Whether you have your own music software or are just getting started playing and recording, finding a keyboard piano and sequencer that includes software can really help you out.
+Whether you have your own music software or are just getting started playing and recording, finding a piano and sequencer that includes software can really help you out.
 Most models do include some sort of software, but it is important to make sure that you are getting the most out of yours.
-Unfortunately, there are a lot of software systems that come with instruments but don’t offer you everything you may need.
+Unfortunately, there are a lot of software systems that come with instrument sounds but don’t offer you everything you may need.
 So, if you’re not careful, you may run into a subscription paywall before you can even start using the software.
 To prevent this, either choose your own software outside of the one that is offered or make sure you are given the full use of software that comes with your keyboard.

-Ultimately, connectivity will control how much you can truly get out of your new keyboard.
+Ultimately, connectivity will control how much you can truly get out of your keyboard.
 Before you buy, it’s important to understand the capability of your keyboard to connect with your own devices.
 For example, if you want to add tracks that you previously recorded to the piano to build on, then you need to make sure the keyboard is compatible with whatever systems you are using to create your songs and upload them.
 You should also be able to sync your keyboard with your laptop so that you can save and edit your tracks once you have finished recording them.
 So, always make sure that your keyboard can be used with your preferred devices.

 Number of Keys

-Full-size pianos have 88 keys, but chances are that your keyboard piano may have less.
+Full-size pianos have 88 key, but chances are that your piano may have less.
 The more keys that you have, the more range you will have available to you.
-Some keyboard pianos make you sacrifice some keys in order to keep them smaller and transportable.
-It is not vital for you to have 88 keys at your disposal, but just remember that the fewer keys you have the less range you will have available.
+Some budget keyboard pianos make you sacrifice some keys in order to keep them smaller and transportable.
+It is not vital for you to have 88 key at your disposal, but just remember that the fewer keys you have the less range you will have available.
 If you know your own notes and octaves that you are comfortable with, then this won’t be an issue for you.
 However, if you are still learning piano and trying to grow as an artist, then you will want to make sure that you have as many keys as you can.

 If you are looking to play using just headphones, then the built-in speaker may not matter to you as much.
-However, if you plan on playing out loud, then you need to ensure that the built-in speaker is good quality and can work for your needs.
+However, if you plan on playing out loud, then you need to ensure that the built-in speaker is good sound quality and can work for your needs.
 Having a poor-quality speaker can mean that you have to play at a lower volume than you would prefer.
 It can also mean that your notes may distort as you are playing.
-This can be fixed by connecting your piano to a separate speaker, but if you don’t want to have to worry about doing that, then you should look for a keyboard piano with a decent speaker.
+This can be fixed by connecting your piano to a separate speaker, but if you don’t want to have to worry about doing that, then you should look for a piano with a decent speaker.

-This is more for beginners, but many keyboard pianos come with a book, CD or DVD of lessons included.
+This is more for beginners, but many pianos come with a book, CD or DVD of lessons included.
 So, if you are a beginner, then be sure to utilize the lessons that come with it because they can help you get jump-started in your musical experimentation.
-Even if you do not get lessons, be sure to still read all about your new keyboard because you want to know how much you can do with your sequencer.
+Even if you do not get lessons, be sure to still read all about your keyboard because you want to know how much you can do with your sequencer.
 Chances are, you’ll probably have more effects available to you than you know about when you first buy it.
-So, take the time to read through everything that comes with your new keyboard, and if there are optional lessons, then be sure to take advantage of them to make sure you get the most out of your new keyboard piano.
+So, take the time to read through everything that comes with your keyboard, and if there are optional lessons, then be sure to take advantage of them to make sure you get the most out of your new keyboard piano.